nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 * UMM-T: {{ umm-t }}
 * UMM-SUB: {{ umm-sub }}
 * UMM-VAR: {{ umm-var }}

-[//]: # (Note: The above version variables will be rendered at html generation time.)
+[//]: # "Note: The above version variables will be rendered at html generation time."

 ### <a name="validate-collection"></a> Validate Collection